H1d3r/NullGate/README.md

 ```
 The linking is done statically so you don't have to worry about symbols being visible.
 ## Build
 To build the sample use `-DNULLGATE_BUILD_SAMPLE=ON`.
-It will be accessible at `<build_dir>/_deps/nullgate-build/sample.exe`.
+If you built nullgate directly it will be accessible at `<build_dir>/sample.exe`, if you built it as a dependency at `<build_dir>/_deps/nullgate-build/sample.exe`.
+On windows because the build destinations are weird, it will probably be at the same base directories of locations of samples but probably nested a bunch more.
 It takes a PID that you want to inject shellcode into as an argument.
 > [!WARNING]
 > If you are using linux you need to have the mingw crosscompiler installed.
 On Arch for example you can do `pacman -S mingw-w64-gcc`.
 Then use the `-DNULLGATE_CROSSCOMPILE=ON` option to set mingw as the default compiler for the relevant parts of the program.
 ```